anishathalye/gavel/README.md

 In order to send emails, you'll need to install Redis.

 When testing, you can run the app with `python runserver.py`.

 In production, you should use something like [Gunicorn][gunicorn] to serve this.
-You can run the app with `gunicorn -b :<PORT> -w <number of workers> gavel:app`.
+You can run the app with `gunicorn -b :<PORT> -w <number of workers>
+gavel:app`.
+This is sufficient if you want to serve Gavel under its own domain (e.g. `judging.example.com`).
+If you are serving Gavel under a subpath, e.g.
+`example.com/judging`, you need to set the `SCRIPT_NAME` environment variable (e.g. by passing `-e SCRIPT_NAME=/judging` to Gunicorn).
+If you are running Gavel behind a proxy server, be sure to set `PROXY=true` in Gavel's settings.

 For sending emails, you'll also need to start a celery worker with `celery -A gavel:celery worker`.